 - Stuff into small size hog casings (28-32mm), tie into rings and hang to dry at room temperature for 2-3 hours.

-- Hang sausages in the smoker and apply smoke for 3-4 hours.
+- Hang sausages in the smoker and dry for 30-60 minutes, until the skin is dry to touch.
+Then apply smoke for 3-4 hours.

-- Remove sausages once the internal temperature has reached 152F.
+- Remove sausages once the internal temperature has reached 154F.
 If the internal temperature is not rising too well after 3-4 hours of smoking, raise the temperature to 170F-175F.
-You may have to go to 190F if necessary.
+You may have to go to 195F if necessary.
+Alternatively, poach the sausages in 167F water for 25 - 30 minutes or until the internal temperature is at least 154F.
+Poaching is a much quicker and more effective method.

 - Cool the sausage down and store in a refrigerator or a freezer.Cooling can be achieved by placing sausage in an ice bath to cool it down quickly.
 It with result in a fuller, more plump product.Alternatively, you may let the sausage cool down at room temperature and then refrigerate.
 This will result in the sausage less plump and slightly wrinkled, but this this is my preferred method.
 Ice water bath removes smoke residue from surface making the sausage less smoky in flavor and pale in color.A reader suggested another effective cooling technique - placing the sausage flat on a cool surface, like a counter top.